 Tree roots are another issue on woodland trails.
 Some people just ride over them but I prefer to stop and step over them, much more comfortable that way and less strain on the scooter.
 Best advice I can give here is never hit them at an angle, you are likely to fall off.
 Always tackle them straight on.

 When riding woodland trails an important consideration is the matter of tyre pressure.
 As with cycling optimum tyre pressures can help immensely when scooting.
-My preference off-road is to run the tyre pressures about 80 psi rather than the maximum 100 or 110 psi stated on the tyre.
+My preference on-road is to run the tyre pressures about 90 psi rather than the maximum 100 or 110 psi stated on the tyre.
 This will soften the ride, increase grip and generally make life so much better.
 It will increase rolling resistance slightly and kicking will take more effort but I feel the compromise is worth it.
-My Schwalbe Big Apple tyres are kept around 60 psi.
+My Schwalbe Big Apple tyres, which I use off-road, are kept around 50 to 60 psi.